 The First-Year Experience (FYE) utilizes the talents of our best faculty, staff and students in a wide range of exciting academic and co-curricular initiatives designed to foster a sense of belonging and adventurous exploration.
-A two semester, five course sequence forms the core of the experience with academic support, student life and co-curricular programming creating a holistic model for student development.
-Outcomes in and out of the classroom emphasize identity development and demonstration of the student as an engaged member of the class unit, participating member of the Mitchell community, curious scholar and responsible citizen of the greater world.
-The 2013-14 FYE theme is "Finding Where You Fit IN."
+The experience begins shortly after the student is admitted to the College and extends through to their designation as a sophomore through appropriate credits earned.
+Students are welcomed in by a series of pre-enrollment opportunities to engage in and be introduced to our unique campus culture.
+Upon arrival on campus, FY students follow a two semester, five course sequence which forms the core of the experience.
+Intentional academic support, student life and co-curricular programming create a holistic model for student development over the course of the FYE journey.
+Students are given the opportunity to explore where they fit in through outcomes in and out of the classroom emphasizing identity development and demonstration of the student as an engaged member of the class unit, participating member of the Mitchell community, curious scholar and responsible citizen of the greater world.
 Curricular and programmatic planning is encouraged to incorporate the examination of Mitchell's institutional values: INdividuality, INclusion, INvolvement, INnovation and INtegrity.